 What is DNA Damage Response?
 When Watson and Crick described the double helix structure of DNA and proposed its semi-conservative replication based on specific base pairings to explain the faithful transmission of genetic information from generation to generation mechanism to explain spontaneous mutations.

 Watson and Crick pointed out that the structures of the bases in DNA are not static.
-Hydrogen atoms can move from one position in a purine or pyrimidine to another position, for example, an amino group to a ring nitrogen.
+Hydrogen atoms can move from one position in a purine or pyrimidine to another position, for example, an amino group to ring nitrogen.
 Such chemical functions are called ‘Tautomeric shifts’.

 - What is tautomerization?